wp-plugins/keyring/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==
+= 1.5.1 =
+* Remove example OAuth application included within that library.
+Unnecessary and contains an XSS vulnerability.

 = 1.5 =
 * Enhancement: Added Moves as a service
 * Bugfix: OAuth2 services were having querystring parameters stripped during POST requests.
 No longer doing that.